 Company Overview

-It might also highlight how long the advisory business has been helping clients manage their assets for better financial security.
+It might also mention how long the advisory business has been helping clients manage their assets for better financial security.

-Our mission is to empower small business owners by making informed decisions about their finances.
+Our mission is to help small business owners make informed decisions about their finances.

 This part of the plan should detail where your firm stands in the market.
 Mention any specialty that sets you apart from competitors or any niche markets like long-term care insurance you serve particularly well.